Lady Godiva: Legend

 The legend of the nude ride is first recorded in the 13th century, in the Flores Historiarum and the adaptation of it by Roger of Wendover.
 Despite its considerable age, it is not regarded as plausible by modern historians, nor is it mentioned in the two centuries after Godiva's death, whereas her generous donations to the church receive various mentions.

 According to the typical version of the story, Lady Godiva took pity on the people of Coventry, who were suffering grievously under her husband's oppressive taxation.
 Lady Godiva appealed again and again to her husband, who obstinately refused to lower the taxes.
-At last, weary of her entreaties, he said he would grant her request if she would strip naked and ride on a horse through the streets of the town.
+At last, weary of her repeated requests, he said he would grant her request if she would strip naked and ride on a horse through the streets of the town.
 Lady Godiva took him at his word, and after issuing a proclamation that all persons should stay indoors and shut their windows, she rode through the town, clothed only in her long hair.
 Just one person in the town, a tailor ever afterwards known as 'Peeping Tom', disobeyed her proclamation in what is the most famous instance of voyeurism.
+In most versions of the story, Tom is struck blind or dead for his transgression.

 Some historians have discerned elements of pagan fertility rituals in the Godiva story, whereby a young "May Queen" was led to the sacred Cofa's tree, perhaps to celebrate the renewal of spring.
 The oldest form of the legend has Godiva passing through Coventry market from one end to the other while the people were assembled, attended only by two knights.
 This version is given in Flores Historiarum by Roger of Wendover (died 1236), a somewhat gullible collector of anecdotes.
 In a chronicle written in the 1560s, Richard Grafton claimed the version given in Flores Historiarum originated from a "lost chronicle" written between 1216 and 1235 by the Prior of the monastery of Coventry.

 A modified version of the story was given by printer Richard Grafton, later elected MP for Coventry.
 According to his Chronicle of England (1569), "Leofricus" had already exempted the people of Coventry from "any maner of Tolle, Except onely of Horses", so that Godiva ("Godina" in text) had agreed to the naked ride just to win relief for this horse tax.
 And as a condition, she required the officials of Coventry to forbid the populace "upon a great pain" from watching her, and to shut themselves in and shutter all windows on the day of her ride.
 Grafton was an ardent Protestant and sanitized the earlier story.

 The ballad "Leoffricus" in the Percy Folio (c.
 1650) conforms to Grafton's version, saying that Lady Godiva performed her ride to remove the customs paid on horses, and that the town's officers ordered the townsfolk to "shutt their dore, & clap their windowes downe," and remain indoors on the day of her ride.